BHCharlton/School_District_Analysis/README.md

     | % Passing Reading | 96.79 | 96.79 |
     | % Overall Passing | 90.62 | 90.62 |

 * **Scores by School Type:** Thomas High School is listed as a Charter school within the district along with seven other schools.
-These school consistently perform better across the board, and generally mediate much of the distrit's overall averages.
+These school consistently perform better across the board, and generally mediate much of the district's overall averages.
 Once again, the new analysis resulted in minimal changes for Charter school in the district:

     |  | Original Analysis | Adjusted Analysis |
     | --- | --- | --- |